-ACOG also supports the worldwide midwifery education standards set by the International Confederation of Midwives’ (ICM) in 2010 – as a baseline for midwifery licensure in the U.S. All midwives – including certified professional midwives (CPMs), licensed midwives (LMs) and direct-entry midwives (DEMs) educated through non-accredited pathways – should meet the global standards.
-Women in every state should be guaranteed care that meets these important minimum standards.
+ACOG also supports the worldwide midwifery education standards set by the International Confederation of Midwives’ (ICM) in 2010—as a baseline for midwifery licensure in the U.S. All midwives—including certified professional midwives (CPMs), sometimes referred to as licensed midwives (LMs) and direct-entry midwives (DEMs), and others educated through non-accredited pathways—should meet the global standards.
+Birthing persons in every state should be guaranteed care that meets these important minimum standards.

 A prior cesarean birth is one of several conditions indicating increased risk.
 For safety reasons, ACOG recommends that a trial of labor after cesarean be undertaken in facilities with trained staff and the ability to begin an emergency delivery.
 The availability of timely transfer and an existing arrangement with a hospital for such transfers are prerequisites for considering a home birth.